Don't be a victim! Learn the signs of verbal abuse and how to protect yourself.

-Character Assassination is when your value as a person is challenged.
+Character assassination is when your words are used to lessen your partner’s value as a person.

 - You are stupid, just like your brother.

-- I regret that nobody told me how lazy you are before I married you.
+- I regret that nobody told me how lazy you were before I married you.

 - If you had half a brain, you could figure it out on your own.